Ponte-Chain/Abstract/README.md

 <img width="100%" src="https://raw.githubusercontent.com/Ponte-Chain/assets/main/doc-head-large.png" />
 </span>

+#### Abstract:

-# Ponte CloudChain the AI Powered interoperability Platform that connects the crypto world.
+# Ponte CloudChain: AI Powered interoperability Platform that connects the crypto world.

 ## The future of the blockchain industry is an interlinking "Cloud" between all different chains.

 ### With Ponte.cloud at the forefront, this vision could become a reality and promises to revolutionize the industry with its revolutionary AI powered cloud-chain approach.

-PONTE represents a major leap forward in terms of interoperability between all existing blockchain platforms, no matter which platform they are or even if they are lacking the usual EVM (Ethereum Virtual Machine).
+<b>PONTE</b> represents a major leap forward in terms of interoperability between all existing blockchain platforms, no matter which platform they are or even if they are lacking the usual EVM (Ethereum Virtual Machine).
 This architecture will allow the interconnection of 1st Generation blockchains such as Ethereum Classic and Bitcoin, allowing to reduce costs and speed up transactions over this new infrastructure.

 With Ponte users will interact with their tokens in a much easier way from one blockchain to another, opting for an efficient and secure liquidation process that offers quick access to liquidity pools beyond their own chain centralization.
 Apart from being more centralized on each node within other networks than it would be on its native networks, PONTE also benefits from improved scalability due to its integration with other ERC-20 based blockchains that benefit from a significant technological advantage compared with their predecessors.